 San Juan also has an underrated art scene – from art galleries teeming with talented local artists to natural dye weaving associations where you can observe a free demonstration of how the locals naturally dye and weave textiles.

-Coffee tours are offered here as well and if you’re a coffee aficionado, you can’t miss out on Las Maria’s cafe and roastery!
+Coffee tours are offered here as well, and if you’re a coffee aficionado, you can’t miss out on Cafe Las Maria’s, a coffee shop and roastery!

 Eco Hotel Uxalib Atitlán ($+) – a lakeside eco-boutique hotel with a pool, free private kayaks, and breakfast with organic coffee.